area0feffect/Intelligent-Objects-Workshop/README.md

 <br/>
 ###.. -. - . .-.. .-.. .. --. . -. - / --- -... .--- . -.-. - ...
-###### What is beyond the internet of things?
+###### This workshop is about the relationship between humans, machines and their ways of communication.
+What is beyond the internet of things?
 What makes things intelligent?
-What are things?
-This workshop is about the relationship between humans, machines and their ways of communication.

 ######We'll be mapping and building out our own networks of Raspberry Pi and establishing a custom messaging protocol between them.
 Humans are a key component and will facilitate the process